The best accounting software for small businesses 2025

 Clear Books’ simiplified layout gives brick-and-mortar businesses an easy, spreadsheet-style layout to input finances into.
 Image source: clearbooks.co.uk

-Clear Books prioritises simplicity.
-Its intuitive design allows users to quickly and easily enter data, such as sales, purchases, and expenses, for bookkeeping that you don’t need a maths degree to understand.
-This is particularly beneficial for brick-and-mortar stores that need to handle a high volume of transactions.
+What Clear Books is great at is prioritising simplicity.
+Its intuitive design allows users to quickly and easily enter data, such as sales, purchases, and expenses.
+Essentially, it’s bookkeeping that you don’t need a maths degree to understand.
+This is particularly handy for brick-and-mortar stores that need to handle a high volume of transactions.

-Another feature we liked was the bank feed.
-With this feature, the software can connect with all major banks, automatically importing transactions that come into your business account.
-As well as ensuring accuracy, this also speeds up the fiddly process of bank reconciliation (comparing transactions and accounting records to check for discrepancies).
+A feature we really liked was the bank feed.
+Meaning the software can connect with all major banks, automatically importing transactions that come into your business account.
+This doesn’t just ensure accuracy, but also speeds up the fiddly process of bank reconciliation (comparing transactions and accounting records to check for discrepancies).

-In fact, even on its cheapest plan, Clear Books boasts impressive functions instead of emulating Xero and gatekeeping them behind higher tiers.
-For instance, it provides an accounts payable functionality to help you keep track of what you owe vendors; handy for retailers or food store owners who take regular deliveries.
+Clear Books boasts some pretty impressive functions even on its cheapest plan, whereas competitors like Xero keep them locked behind higher tiers.
+For example, it provides an accounts payable functionality to help you keep track of what you owe vendors; helpful for retailers or food store owners who take regular deliveries.

 Clear Books pros